2025–26 Bangladesh Football League

-The 2025–26 Bangladesh Football League is the 18th season of the country's top-tier Professional League since its establishment in 2007 and its first after being rebranded as the Bangladesh Football League.
-Mohammedan SC are the defending champions, having won its 1st professional league title and 20th top-tier league title overall, ending a 22-year drought in 2024–25 season.
+The 2025–26 Bangladesh Football League, also known as the United Healthcare Bangladesh Football League for sponsorship reasons, was the 18th season of the country's top-tier Professional League since its establishment in 2007 and its first after being rebranded as the Bangladesh Football League.

+Mohammedan SC were the defending champions, having won their 1st professional league title and 20th top-tier league title overall, ending a 23-year drought in 2024–25 season.